 John W. Garland

-John was a former member of the American Council on Education’s Board of Directors and chair of their Commission on Minorities in Higher Education.
-He previously served, on the Board of Visitors of the Marine Corps University, by appointment of the Secretary of the Navy.
-Mr. Garland is a life member of the Disabled American Veterans, the Military Order of the Purple Heart and the NAACP.
+After retiring from CSU, Mr. Garland served as the Thurgood Marshall College Fund’s first President-in-Residence.
+Additionally, Mr. Garland is a former member of the American Council on Education’s Board of Directors and chair of its Commission on Minorities in Higher Education.
+He previously served on the Board of Visitors of the Marine Corps University, and Mr. Garland is a lifetime member of the Disabled American Veterans, the Military Order of the Purple Heart, and the NAACP.

 Mr. Garland’s determination and problem-solving skills make him an excellent partner in searches, along with his remarkable knowledge of university governance, supportive approach, and willingness to collaborate.
 For every search he performs, Mr. Garland works diligently to find the best possible candidates who will thrive and support the school’s goals.